ParadiseSS13/Paradise/CODE_OF_CONDUCT.md

 # Important

-The Paradise GitHub is not exempt from community and server rules, especially rules 0, 1, and 4.
+The Paradise GitHub is not exempt from Paradise Station community and server rules, especially rules 0, 1, and 4.
 An inability to abide by the rules on the GitHub will result in disciplinary action up to, or including, a repository ban.

 ## General Expectations